cloudwatt/nix-container-images/README.md

 - make your images composable (thanks to the NixOS modules system)
 - integrate the [s6](https://www.skarnet.org/software/s6/) init system in your images
 - reuse NixOS modules in a container... without having to rely on systemd
-- build a Nix Docker image, built with Nix
+- build with Nix a Docker image containing Nix

 ## Getting started